 How to Create a Compelling Fundraising Campaign Theme

-A fundraising campaign without a theme is like a protest without a slogan.
-There’s no clear message to rally behind.
+A fundraising campaign without a strong theme is like a protest without a slogan.
+There’s no clear campaign message to rally behind.

 To really make a difference at a protest, you not only need to gather people at the same place and at the same time, you also need them to engage.
 If you’re lacking a communication strategy, it becomes much harder for people to take on your mission and march with a sense of ownership around a shared goal.